 I have a different opinion from the hon.
 Gentleman.
 We have a clear structure within the political declaration in relation to that.
 I simply say to him that the December joint report on withdrawal was 16 pages.
 Within less than a year, we have negotiated 585—nearly 590—pages of legal text.
 The political declaration is, I think, 26 pages.
 It is perfectly possible to negotiate on all aspects of that within the two years available.

-Next week, in Marrakech, a UN conference on migration takes place, yet there are considerable concerns among some G20 and EU member countries—Italy for example—about its provisions.
+Next week, in Marrakesh, a UN conference on migration takes place, yet there are considerable concerns among some G20 and EU member countries—Italy for example—about its provisions.
 Was that discussed at the G20 summit and what is the position of Her Majesty’s Government on this?

 Order.
 This is rather unseemly.
 I am bound to say that the hon.
 Member for Crawley (Henry Smith) was entitled to a somewhat more respectful welcome.
 His constituents were entitled to hear him heard with greater courtesy.
 Now that the Prime Minister is replying, this great hubbub of voluble and unnecessary noise should cease.
 Let us hear her reply.